Sid672/Rangoli/README.md

 ```
 ![](https://github.com/Sid672/Breakfast_plate/blob/main/bk_6.PNG?raw=true)

-##  Change color of pen
+##  Change pen colour
-Change of colour is very important for this j variable is used as an index of col = ["red","orange","yellow","light green","blue","purple"].
-Since, j cannot be greater than 6 because list contains 7 elements only.
-So, by using `if (j >= 6 ): j = 0` condtion j will again equal to 0.
+Change of colour is very important for this `j` is used as an index of col = ["red","orange","yellow","light green","blue","purple"].
+Since, `j` cannot be greater than 6 because list contains 7 elements only.
+So, by using `if (j >= 6 ): j = 0` condtion `j` will equal to 0.
 Colour changes from red, orange, yellow, light green, blue, purple like in rainbow.
 ```python
     t.pencolor(col[j])
     j = j + 1